 And as I have often found, if I manage things carefully and gradually, I can keep building up my mobility levels.
 Making changes to my immune system remained a major challenge - but I had to as I was almost constantly ill, not with the 'phantom' flu-like symptoms of CFS this time but with secondary, actual infections and viruses my body seemed to have no hope of fighting off.
 Since April I've been making even more progress combing herbalism, Ayurveda and diet to improve how my lymphatic system functions.
 And it's working.
 It can be a full-time job to manage but I feel increasingly less rubbish.
 I have had dips I can't always make sense of - but they are an inevitable part of doing more.
 Overall I am brighter, fresher, more active.
 A little bit busier.
 Able to stay up later.
 There are real changes happening here.

 I am being quietly creative again.
 Doing small sewing projects on my grandmother's erratic 1960's machine.
 I put on a small community event that brought different sacred chanting traditions together and it was a success.
-I spent a huge amount of time thinking it through and applied to a couple of courses to continue training to become a therapist.
+After a huge amount of time thinking it through, I finally applied to a couple of courses to continue training to become a therapist.
 There may well be other things I end up doing professionally - I'm open.
 But I've accepted a place on a Post Grad at Oxford University to study Psychodynamic Counselling.
 It excites me because I'm fascinated by the unconscious mind and relationship dynamics but also because of the importance EMDR and other therapies (especially those addressing hidden stress and childhood trauma) have had in my own recovery.

 Even if MECFS isn't completely over yet, there is loads to look forward to ahead.
 I'm definitely on my way out of here.
 I haven't found a miracle cure yet but perhaps miracles can happen slowly too.

 I'll leave you with a picture of what an increasingly well person looks like.
 If you've read some of my blogs from my round world trip - you might remember that I couldn’t have made it without wheelchair assistance for every airport and flight.
 Strangers also made the journey possible by carrying this backpack I was hardly able to lift, all~the~way~around~the~planet.
-Well here I am in Mallorca seeing friends in June.
+Well it wasn’t as if I was free from all the usual physical challenges….
+But here I am in Mallorca seeing friends in June.
 And the backpack?
 I happily strolled with it on my back, through Gatwick, Barcelona and Palma airports the entire - freakin - way.

 Today's the day I finally get to tell you about Dorothy.
 And her place in my recovery.